 Dr. Dansereau has over a decade of experience doing machine learning research applied to neuroimaging and medical data.
 Ph.D. in Computer Science from University of Montreal.
 Master in Biomedical Engineering from McGill University.
 Bachelor degree in Electrical Engineering.

-Mr. Laurent leads the software and machine learning development for Perceiv AI.
-He is a Deep Learning researcher from MILA supervised by Dr. Pascal Vincent.
+Dr. Laurent leads the software and machine learning development for Perceiv AI.
+He is a Deep Learning researcher from MILA Institute.
 He has extensive experience with medical data and large scale machine learning framework development.

 Dr. Tam did her postdoctoral fellow at the National University of Singapore and PhD in neuroscience from McGill University.
 Expertise in multimodal imaging of neurological diseases and psychiatric disorders.